JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2021-06-15-GSODailyMeasurements.md

 5. This will take you to the configuration details of that particular logger.
 At the bottom of the screen, click the icon that has a square with an arrow pointing out to read the data from the logger.
 The screen will say 'Readout Complete' when this is finished.
 6. Navigate back to the Devices screen.
 At the bottom of the screen, next to 'Devices', click on the HOBO files icon.
 This will take you to your data files
 7. At the top right hand of the screen, click the folder icon.
 This will give you a list of the data files most recently downloaded.
 Click on the file that corresponds to the serial number of the specific logger.
-8. Youl'll now see a plot
+8. Youl'll now see temperature and light data from the logger on a plot.
+To export the data, click the three dots in the upper right hand corner of the screen.
+Then click the icon with the square and the arrow pointing out of the square.
+9. Click 'Export to CSV'.
+10. Once the exporting is completed, click 'Share'.
+You can either airdrop it to your computer or email it to yourself.
+Once the file is on your computer, rename it with the tank number and date.

+### V. Data logging and backup

+1. Take pictures of lab notebook and Astrangia binder and upload them to the Google Drive.
+Make sure date, initials, and page number is visible in every picture.
+2. Update [Daily CSV file](https://github.com/JillAshey/Astrangia_repo/blob/main/data/DailyMeasurements.csv) with data you just collected and save the file.
+3. With the updated CSV, run the Daily R Markdown [script](https://github.com/JillAshey/Astrangia_repo/blob/main/scripts/Daily.Rmd).
+This will generate new daily measurement plots that can be uploaded to Github.

-General check
+### VI.
+General check & reminders

 1. Check flow in all tanks.
 If flow is too low or high, adjust using the orange knob.
 Keep in mind that adjusting the flow in one tank will (slightly) affect the flow going to the other tanks.
 Depending on the incoming water temperature, the flow rate will affect the tank temperatures.
 If the incoming water temperature is affecting the tank temperatures, adjust flow rates accordingly.
 2. Using the suction cups, put the heaters back on the side of the tank if they have fallen off.
 3. Wipe off the light loggers with thumb so they can accurately measure light.

-### V. Data logging and backup

-1. Take pictures of lab notebook and Astrangia binder and upload them to the Google Drive.
-Make sure date, initials, and page number is visible in every picture.
-2. Update Daily CSV file with data you just collected and save the file.
-3. With the updated CSV, run the Daily R Markdown script.
-This will generate new daily measurement plots to upload to Github.
+4. Before leaving for the day, check the Apex Fusion app to ensure temperatures are still in your desired range.